beasthunter758/beasthunter758.github.io/_pages/about.md

 # About Me 👨‍🎓

-Hello there! 👋 I'm Pratik Sinha, a recent graduate from XIM University with a degree in Computer Science and Engineering.
+I am a recent graduate from XIM University with a degree in Computer Science and Engineering.
 I'm on a mission to explore the endless possibilities at the nexus of technology and innovation, and my academic journey has been a thrilling ride so far! 🚀

 ## Academic Journey 📚